ntd/silverstripe-carousel/README.md

         });
     </script>

-The default layout implements a _bxSlider_ version of the above code.
+The default layout (`CarouselPage.ss`) embeds a _bxSlider_ carousel.

 Alternatively, the [silverstrap](http://dev.entidi.com/p/silverstrap/)
 theme already supports this module out of the box.
-If you intend to leverage _Bootstrap_, consider using this theme either by overriding or by modifying it.
+If you intend to leverage _Bootstrap_, consider using this theme instead, either by overriding or by modifying it.

 ### Image captions